Thorame-Haute: Villages and localities

 The commune comprises several villages, including Colle-Saint-Michel and Peyresq, which were independent communes until their merger in 1964 and subsequent attachment to Thorame-Haute in 1974.
 Peyresq is noted for its remarkable natural setting and restored mountain architecture, a project that began in the 1960s.

-Another locality, Ondres, is no longer permanently inhabited and lacks basic infrastructure such as running water, electricity, telephone service, and paved roads.
-Although a power line was installed in 2014, most residents declined connection.
+Another locality, Ondres, is no longer permanently inhabited and lacks basic infrastructure, including running water, electricity, telephone service, and paved roads.
+Although a power line was installed in 2014, most residents chose not to connect.
 However, the population of Ondres can exceed 100 inhabitants during the summer months.